Who Can Adopt in Scotland?

 - have a spare room at home: this could be a spare bedroom, or a room you’re not currently using as a bedroom, such as a study.

-A prospective adopter’s health, financial circumstances and employment status will always be explored as part of an adoption assessment but health conditions, low income or being unemployed will not in themselves automatically exclude a person from being approved to adopt.
+As part of the adoption assessment; a prospective adopter’s health, financial circumstances and employment status will always be explored.
+However, health conditions, low income or being unemployed will not in themselves automatically exclude a person from being approved to adopt.